-- Care for specific diagnoses: Refer to section 4.4 for guidance. - Related evaluation and management visits: Refer to section 4.4 for guidance. - Specific imaging and testing: Refer to section 4.4 for guidance. - Specific medications: Refer to section 4.4 for guidance. - Specific pathology: Refer to section 4.4 for guidance. - Specific surgical and medical procedures: Outpatient and professional claim detail lines with CPT/HCPCS procedure codes for specific procedures related to the treatment of acute kidney & ureter stones are included in the post-trigger window.
+- Care for specific diagnoses: Refer to section 4.4 for guidance. - Specific imaging and testing: Refer to section 4.4 for guidance. - Specific medications: Refer to section 4.4 for guidance. - Specific surgical and medical procedures: Refer to section 4.4 for guidance.